-Students may take the Certificate of Achievement courses (excluding COM100) only after they have been admitted into the program.
+The Dental Assisting Program offers courses of study leading to a Certificate and/ or an Associate of Applied Science degree in Dental Assisting.
+Students may take the Certificate of Achievement courses only after they have been admitted into the program.
 A separate application process is required for acceptance into this program.

-A new class begins each fall semester.
-The application deadline for the program is June 15.
+A new class begins each fall and spring semester.
+The application deadline for the program is June 15 for the Traditional Track and October 15 for the Hybrid Track.
 Contact the Allied Health Office, or go online (www.otc.edu/alliedhealth/1898.php) for an application packet.